ssfc/npbenchmark/npbenchmark-main/travel_thief/2014 A Comprehensive Benchmark Set and Heuristics for the Traveling Thief Problem.md

     // A1 LINE 8
     Create the joint set of items I and sort them in descending order score values

+    // A1 LINE 9
+    Set the current used capacity variable Wc := 0
 ```

 ### 4.2 Iterative Heuristics